GuilhermeTorq/GameMix/README.md

 ```

 How to play:
-The game board will be displayed in a rectangle of 7x6, you will be then asked to select a number from 1 to 7.
+The game board will be displayed in a rectangle of 7x6, you will then be asked to select a number, 1 to 7.
-The number will indicate a position of the column and will play an "X" or "0", depending on wich
+The number will indicate a position of the column and will play an "X" or "0", depending on wich player
-layer is playing.
-If you select a positions that already has a play in it, your play will be on top of it
+is playing.
+If you select a position that already has a play in it, your play will be on top of it that is if
-if it isn't full yet(column)
+it isn't full yet(column)

 The winner will be decided if any of the players do four in a row horizontally, vertically or in a diagonal.